laurengall/laurengall/README.md

 - 👋 Hi, I’m @laurengall
-- 👀 I’m interested in studying computer science.
+- 👀 I’m planning on studying computer science at university.
 - 🌱 I’m currently learning the Java language in AP Computer Science A.
 - 📫 How to reach me:
 Instagram: @laurengallagher14